julelang/manual/src/common-concepts/variables.md

 ## Shadowing

-In the basic sense, shadowing is when a definition with the same identifier shadows a define with the same identifier before it in scope.
+In the basic sense, shadowing is when a definition with the same identifier shadows a definition with the same identifier before it in scope.
 This is made possible by performing a new definition in subscopes of a scope with the name of a definition defined in that parent scope, or by using the identifier of a global definition in the main scope of a function.

 Shadowing can cause various developer errors and make reading code more complicated.
-Therefore, by default your compiler does not allow shadowing.
+Therefore, by default, your compiler does not allow shadowing.
 However, you can enable this by passing the `--shadowing` option to your compiler.

 ### What if Shadowing Enabled